RecordEvolution/polymer_meetup_demo/how_to_start/README.md

 # How to start

 ## Get Polymer

-Create a new folder for your project. `cd` into it and install bower
+Create a new folder for your project. `cd` into it and install bower, if you haven't already done that.
 ```
 $ npm install -g bower
 ```